Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - At home this year, Detroit is 4-2 against the spread and 0-6 overall.

-- Minnesota is 4-2 against the spread, and 2-4 overall, away from home.
+- On the road, Minnesota is 2-4 overall and 4-2 against the spread.

-- This year, in six away games, Minnesota has hit the over five times.
+- This season, in six away games, Minnesota has gone over the total five times.

-- The average point total in Vikings away games this season is 49.4 points, 2.9 more than this contest's over/under (46.5).

 Powered by Data Skrive.